beeeeez/ptclinic/README.md

 - [x] Change Visit Type in Patient Information Table when Follow Up Form adds a record to DB
 - [x] Follow Up Visit Class - Constructor + DB functionality
 - Get rid of discharge button
+- Make what is pulled over from Initial Visit uneditable
+- Add save if they X out of form
+- Add save/update ability so they can save and come back to form later

 ### Patient Profile Form
 - [x] Print patient info capability